 Register with the TPS Register with the TPS

 The Telephone Preference Service (TPS) is the only official register to help prevent unsolicited calls from organisations.
 It will ensure your phone or mobile number isn’t available to anyone who makes this type of call.
-For more information, or to register, call 0345 0700 707, or go to tpsonline.org.uk
+For more information go to tpsonline.org.uk

 Got a smartphone?
 Download the TPS Protect mobile app from the iOS App Store or Android Play Store.
 You can register through the app, as well as enable call screening and report unwanted calls to the TPS.